ktravers/ktravers.github.io/_posts/2020-02-06-designing-data-intensive-applications.md

   - Measuring, monitoring, and analyzing system behavior in production
   - Enable quick recovery (also mentioned in Google SRE book)

 #### Questions

 - What is a RAID configuration? (from section about hardware faults)
+- Definitions of the ops team's responsibilities seemed very broad.
+  - Preserve organizational knowledge?
+  - Keeping software and platforms up to date?
 - What are "key load parameters" for GitHub?
 Repos?
 Forks?
 Contributors?
-- Definitions of the ops team's responsibilities seemed very broad.
-  - Preserve organizational knowledge?
+  - "Whale" organizations like Shopify
+  - Subscribers to repository
-  - Keeping software and platforms up to date?
+  - Contributors to repository
+  - Fan out for notifications (size of community)
+  - Actions that kick off a bunch of other git-heavy operations
+  - Actions subscribing to every event (can overload Redis or webhook consumers)
+    - Helped by moving away from RPC to message queues
+    - Thinking of moving to eventing system (immutable event log)
+- Does GitHub have a chaos team?
+YES

+#### Team discussion:

+- Logging is a forensic tool
+- Tracing example: append request id to each new request in chain
+- Celebrities as lever for scaling:
+  - "What do you do when Beyonce joins your app?"
+  - Twitter example: used to have a dedicated server for Justin Beiber